bripperg/tell_stories_CMU/final_project_BrentRipperger.md

 #### The Data

-PennDOT's publically available data is my first reference
+PennDOT's publically available data is my major source.

-I did research to pull data on the current status of all the bridges in Pennsylvania.
-This gives me a snapshot of the current health of bridges.
-I actually pulled this data late last year for a work project, repurposing the raw data for actually informing people on the full picture.
+I've researched and pulled data on the current status of all the bridges in Pennsylvania.
+This gives me a snapshot of the current health of bridges with good, fair, and poor ratings.
+I pulled the data late last year for a work project, but I want to use this opportunity to share the full story we are facing.

-I also have a presentation from PennDOT on the implementation program for capital/maintenance for the future.
-This was publically available on PennDOT's website as well.
-It discusses how they have been developing their maintenance and preserving bridges.
+Thru my research, I uncovered a presentation from PennDOT on their implementation program for capital and maintenance of bridges.
+This was publically available on PennDOT's website.
+The presentation discusses how they have been developing their asset management and the tools metrics they are starting to track.

 Second, I used Wikipedia to understand the global bridge failures.
 There is a documented table of what happened, how many were injured, and what is the overall trend. [https://en.wikipedia.org/wiki/List_of_bridge_failures](https://en.wikipedia.org/wiki/List_of_bridge_failures)